 - Efficient capture and storage of network and customer performance parameters to meet project documentation and reporting requirements

-Who Are VIAVI Rural Broadband Solutions Designed For?
+Who Are Our Rural Broadband Solutions Designed For?

 Beyond simply defining how to get broadband in rural areas, extended coverage calls for the participation of multiple public and private entities.
 VIAVI rural broadband solutions are designed to enhance the confidence and capabilities of each stakeholder.